-- 1. Ability to pick and drop customers at their specified place and time (now or at a time later the same day) - 2.
-Route and schedule taxis in a city considering its roads and landmarks - 3.
-Understand and implement a given map of any city according to the settings file - 4.
-Graphical user interface (GUI) to display the map along with current customer and taxi locations - 5.
-Maintain accounting for the company (income and expenses) - 6.
-Unit test for all major modules in the project. - 7.
+- 1. Client app(s) and central server with communication via standard TCP/IP protocol - 2.
+Service customers' requests at their specified place and time (i.e. as soon as possible) - 3.
+Pickup and drop-off customers at their desired locations - 4.
+Route and schedule taxis in a city considering its roads and landmarks - 5.
+Utilize a provided map of the target city according to a configuration file - 6.
+Display the map using a Graphical user interface (GUI) along with current customer and taxi positions - 7.
+Maintain accounting for the company (maintain income and expenses) - 8.
+Unit test for all major modules in the project. - 9.
 Well structured user/software deliverable and detailed documentation which meets the requirements specified in the grading criteria.

-2.2 Advanced options that are desirable (but optional): (Bonus)
+2.2 Advanced options that are desirable: (optional, bonus points)